silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 `mint_addresses`: list of mint addresses for tokens to take snapshots of

-`holders_filenames`: list of filenames for intermediate outputs of top 20 holders lists

-`allocations_filenames`: list of filenames for intermediate outputs of allocations for each community
+`token_names`: A list of token names.
+This can be informal (`['plat','xen']) and is only used for internal reference.

-`combined_allocations_filename`: filename for final list of combined allocations
+`combined_allocations_filename`: filename for final list of combined allocations output

 `base_allocation_per_community`: Base amount of tokens to allocate to each community